Dorothy F. Leet, 1894 – 1994

 Leet and a Smith student in the student's room

-Leet’s activities extended well beyond the perimeter of 4 rue de Chevreuse, but she always advertised Reid Hall’s mission to the wide variety of people with whom she came into contact.
-It certainly didn’t hurt that she spoke fluent French, English, Italian, and German (Herald Tribune, April 26, 1934 page).
-Over the course of her storied four-decade career, Leet founded or actively participated in many Franco-American and international organizations.
-The long list is indicative of her professional engagement in women’s education and advocacy and her commitment to social reform and development.
-Leet worked ceaselessly as a kind of ambassador, traveling throughout the world to recruit and engage groups from every continent, and to arrange congresses that encouraged the exchange of ideas.
-A seasoned traveler to most European countries, including France, Italy, Switzerland, England, Belgium, Holland, and Spain, she also visited the Eastern Mediterranean region, journeying across Egypt, Palestine, Syria, and Turkey.
-While serving as president of the IFUW from 1953-1956, she visited nearly all of the 54 member associations in North and South America, Europe, Asia, and Africa.
-In the 1950s and 1960s, she also undertook many recruiting trips to the United States, touring more than thirty colleges and universities in the hopes of attracting students to France for study and cultural enrichment.
+Leet served as a tireless ambassador, traveling extensively to recruit and engage with groups worldwide and to organize congresses that fostered the exchange of ideas.
+A seasoned traveler, she visited most European countries, including France, Italy, Switzerland, England, Belgium, Holland, and Spain, as well as the Eastern Mediterranean, journeying across Egypt, Palestine, Syria, and Turkey.
+As president of the IFUW from 1953 to 1956, she visited nearly all 54 member associations across North and South America, Europe, Asia, and Africa.
+In the 1950s and 1960s, she also made numerous recruiting trips to the United States, touring over thirty colleges and universities to attract students to study and immerse themselves in the cultural richness of France.

 Dorothy F. Leet with colleagues at the IFUW's Asian and Pacific Regional Meeting, January 1955.
 Retrieved from Rachlin, p.
 9